 What Repairs Can Be Made?

-Basic components of your home that can be repaired or replaced may include such items as: roofing, siding, foundation, windows and doors, painting, interior walls and ceilings, flooring, and heating, air conditioning, electrical and plumbing systems.
+Basic components of your home that can be repaired or replaced may include items such as: roofing, siding, foundation, windows and doors, painting, interior walls and ceilings, flooring, and heating, air conditioning, electrical and plumbing systems.
 All areas of the home must be up to code and meet the Minimum Housing Quality Standards set by the Department of Housing and Urban Development.

 Contracting for Work